ujangriswanto/ujangriswanto/README.md

 - 👋 Hi, I’m @ujangriswanto
-- 👀 I’m interested in web development, mobile development and uiux design
+- 👀 I’m interested in web development and uiux design
 - 🌱 I’m currently learning web development with their frameworks
 - 💞️ I’m looking to collaborate on teams
 - 📫 How to reach me ujangriswanto08@gmail.com